alexbfree/thesis/src/chapter-5.md

 As mentioned in the [introduction to Section II](#section-ii-research-contexts), a core motivation for this thesis was to conduct research into the power imbalance around personal data from the _everyday life_ perspective–to explore our relationship with and through the data that we hold, use or live with as we go about our lives, online and in person.
 This power imbalance seems to touch everyone, and therefore for my second research context I chose not to focus on a particular community or group but to look at these problems at the level of ordinary day-to-day digital life.
 In 2018, during this PhD, the European Union's GDPR regulations came into force, enabling people to obtain copies of their own data.
 This provided a means by which to examine any individual's data-driven service provider relationships (including my own), as data access requests could be executed which would return copies of held data that could be examined (in my own case) or used as stimulus for discussion (in participants' cases); the core everyday digital life context could now be researched in a grounded way.

 To serve research in this context, I carried out formative research activities [[5.2.1](#5.2.1)] between 2016 and 2019, leading to a major participatory study [[5.2.2](#5.2.2)] which ran from December 2019 to June 2020.
-After the participatory study concluded, I continued to make my own GDPR requests throughout the period of this PhD running up to submission in late 2022, both as researcher sensitisation for the thesis, and also in the context of my embedded project work with BBC R&D and with Hestia.ai [see [Section IV Introduction](#section-iv-embedded-project-settings)], which also contributed to insights presented in Section IV and V.
+After the participatory study concluded, I continued to make my own GDPR requests throughout the period of this PhD running up to submission in late 2022, both as researcher sensitisation for the thesis, and also in the context of my embedded project work with BBC R&D and with Hestia.ai [see [Section IV Introduction](#section-iv-embedded-project-settings)], which also contributed to insights presented in Sections IV and V.

 ### Formative Research in Personal Data and Digital Life{#5.2.1}